 A student is subject to disciplinary warning, probation, suspension, or expulsion for violating any of the above listed offenses.
 The Code of Student Rights and Responsibilities identifies the due process guaranteed to any student who is charged with violating provisions of the Code.
-The Code of Student Rights and Responsibilities are considered to the code of Student Rights and Responsibilities are considered to the code of Student Rights and Responsibilities are considered to the code of Student Rights and Responsibilities are considered to the code of Student Rights and Responsibilities are considered to the code of Student Rights and Responsibilities are considered to the code of Student Rights and Responsibilities are considered to the code of Student Rights and Responsibilities are considered to the code of Student Rights and Responsibilities are considered to the code of Student Rights and Responsibilities are considered to the code of Student Rights and Responsibilities are code of Student Rights are code sibilities also identifies the grievance procedures guaranteed to students who believe their rights have been violated.
+The Code of Student Rights and Responsibilities also identifies the grievance procedures guaranteed to students who believe their rights have been violated.